An article detailing some general troubleshooting methods for your Epson kitchen and receipt printers.

 Here is a short list of officially supported Epson printers.
 If you have any questions about whether or not your printer is supported, please reach out to our support team at email@example.com, over the phone at 833-381-5288, or chat at lavu.com.

 Identifying The Issue

-Use the following diagram to narrow down the issue depending on what is occurring at the location:
+Use the following diagram to narrow down the issue:

 Please click on the links below to troubleshoot network and iPad-related issues, as this article will focus on troubleshooting specific to printers.

 Before diving too far into technical troubleshooting, you should first check the following to see if checking these resolves your issue:

 You should see a solid green or blue light on the front of your printer.
 If the light is blinking, it means the printer is powering on.
 You may also wish to reference the error codes below if you see a different blinking red or orange light on the front of your printer.

 Ensure your printer is connected to your network.